-As of the date of this annual report and to our knowledge, ERT has not been charged with any criminal misconduct or been informed that any such charges are contemplated.
+As of the date of this annual report we do not know whether ERT has been charged with any criminal misconduct or been informed that any such charges are contemplated.

 Allegations and investigation involving Mr. Wilson Quintella Filho, our founder